|Elliott Sound Products||Valve Circuit Analysis|

 This temperature dependence can create a catastrophic situation - any leakage between pins 4 and 5 causes the valve to draw more bias current, making the valve run hotter, increasing the leakage, etc., etc. The end result is obvious - thermal runaway.
 Even at a temperature where the resistance is 40 Megohms, there's still 11uA of leakage current - enough to raise the bias voltage from -40V to -37.6V.
 That's easy to compensate for, by providing a little more negative bias voltage, but as the valve base gets hotter ...

 This is very real and definitely does happen.
-It's not common, but I've heard about a small number of instances.
-While I haven't come across it personally, the test described above was all I needed to see to realise just how easily a valve stage can be destroyed is the base is allowed to overheat.
-In general, all guitar amps in particular should be biased for the minimum acceptable current.
+It's not common to get full 'thermal runaway', but I've heard about a small number of instances.
+While I haven't come across it personally, the test described above was all I needed to see to realise just how easily a valve stage can be destroyed if the base is allowed to overheat.
+In general, all guitar amps (in particular) should be biased for the minimum acceptable current.
 The lower the current, the lower the heat, and there's less likelihood of a problem.
 Thermal runaway of this type is also known in power engineering fields, and is uncommon there too.
 Nevertheless, it's a real issue, and is something you need to be aware of.
 After an amp repair, it's a good idea to monitor the quiescent current as the amp warms up, and check it again after a full power test.